 - Plastic surgeons

-Rates by Specialty and Location
+Rates by Speciality and Location

 This is a sample from the American Medical Association on the cost of medical malpractice insurance for various doctors from around the country: